Indiana Online Sports Betting 2019

 Indiana Sports Betting Regulations

-There aren’t any sportsbooks available right now, but, as we’ve shown you above, 13 casinos in the State do have the option to apply for sports betting licences.
+Two online sportsbooks are playable in Indiana (BetRivers and DraftKings), but, as we’ve shown you above, 13 casinos in the State do have the option to apply for sports betting licenses.

 Legislation for sports betting has recently been passed.
 There were fears that the possibility of sportsbooks in IN would collapse, with online betting apps a huge point of discussion.